neo-project/docs/docs/en-us/node/gui/wallet.md

 - Account list: all accounts in the wallet, and the number of NEO and GAS in each account

 - Asset list: all asset types and balance in the wallet, including NEO, GAS and other NEP-5 assets, etc.

+  The GAS balance shows the amount of GAS claimed, and the Claim GAS button at the bottom of the page shows the amount of unclaimed GAS.
+To withdraw the GAS into the account, click the button.

+Clicking on the account address you can enter a new page to view the private key or delete the address.

 > [!CAUTION]